pages-themes/minimal/pages/projects/osteoarthritis.md

 The map will capture OA mechanisms related to various pain phenotypes and thereby enhance our understanding of painful knee OA.
 It is expected to build a map containing signalling, metabolic and gene regulatory pathways covering hallmarks of the disease mechanism supported by published evidence, discussed and consolidated with scientific and clinical experts in the field.
 Our objective is to identify dysregulated networks and possible recovery mechanisms for pharmacological interventions.

-### Contact

-To discuss the project and contribute to the effort, please contact Dr. Bernd Seilheimer at [bernd.seilheimer@heel.com](mailto:bernd.seilheimer@heel.com).

 ### Scientific and Clinical Osteoarthritis Expert Panel

 <table>